Everest Base Camp Weather

 Everest Base Camp weather in August:

-Essentially, most trekkers don’t plan for Everest Base Camp during this season due to muddy, slippery trails, difficulty to walk, fluffy walks, and unpredictable weather.
+Essentially, most trekkers don’t plan for Everest Base Camp during this season due to muddy, slippery trails, difficulty in walking, fluffy walks, and unpredictable weather.

 Autumn season in Everest Base Camp: